Google Cloud Platform

 The GCP zone to launch you cluster in.
 A full list can be obtained with

 The GCP VPC network/subnetwork to use.
 The default is default.
-If using firewall rules, please ensure the follwing accesses are configured:
+If using firewall rules, please ensure the following accesses are configured:

 - machine_type: str